top of page

 7. To thicken the mixture, mix ¼ cup flour with cup water (no lumps) and pour into the crockpot; stir.
 Cook for an additional 10 minutes.
 Taste for seasoning.

-*Cut-up potatoes are optional; sometimes I like to serve this roast with mashed potatoes or oven-roasted potatoes.
+*Potatoes are optional; sometimes I like to serve this roast with mashed potatoes or oven-roasted potatoes and carrots.
 You could also use cooked rice or noodles.

 Tips